imWayneWY/movie-agent/docs/spec.md

 - **In Scope:**
   - Movie recommendations only (no TV shows, documentaries, or short films)
   - Streaming availability specific to Canada
-  - Integration with TMDb MCP for movie metadata and streaming availability
+  - Integration with TMDb REST API for movie metadata and streaming availability
   - Support for multiple input parameters (all optional)
   - Natural language processing for user mood interpretation